-When we hear the words science fiction—or sci-fi, or speculative fiction—we think of spaceships, aliens, time travel, and all things outer-worldly.
+When we hear the words science fiction—or sci-fi, or speculative fiction, whatever—we think of spaceships, aliens, time travel, and all things outer-worldly.
 And it’s true that it often is about those things.
 But the genre still has this sort of low-brow, fringe association; it’s excluded from literature’s mainstream, in favour of realism, romance, and fantasy.
 This thinking should be left in the past.

 I was no different—I used to also look at science fiction with an uneasy eye.
 Sure, I loved watching Star Wars: who doesn’t?
 But reading science fiction?
 Nah, I wasn’t convinced.
 Why read science fiction, I thought, when I could read a classic—Dickens, Dostoyevsky, maybe Hemingway?

-Now, though, I see that my uneasiness was preventing me from accessing an incredible world and breadth of stories.
+Now, though, I see that my uneasiness was preventing me from accessing an amazing world and breadth of stories.

 Science fiction is one of the most fun, and simultaneously thought-provoking kinds of literature there is.

 What is Science fiction?

 Science fiction books are, essentially, works of imagination.
 Of course, all literature is the work of imagination, by their very nature of being fictional.
 But usually, books use existing places, worlds, countries—even people—and then create a story from that understanding.
 And that’s great, but science fiction goes a step further: it looks into our potential futures and extrapolated technologies, building distinct worlds for its stories and characters to exist within.
 It looks at radical change and imaginative possibilities.
 It extrapolates the consequences of those changes in society.
 This is linked to the concept of cognitive estrangement.